Killinagh, county Cavan

 The original ritual or ceremonial function of such stones will probably never be known.

-They are aways associated with Christian sites, though obviously pre-date them - as of course do Holy Wells.
+They are usually associated with Christian sites, though obviously pre-date them - as of course do Holy Wells.

 See also Glassamucky, county Dublin.